tigergraph/gsql-graph-algorithms/tests/CONTRIBUTING.md

 Data: stores the satic data for creating graphs, and algorithm baseline results.

 - CSV files under `data/[heterogeneous_edges, unweighted_edges, weighted_edges]` store the adjacency information for creating graphs.
+The baselines for algorithms are made from these graphs
-  - for example `data/weighted_edges/line_edges.csv` stores the edges and weights to create a weighted, line graph.
+  - For example `data/weighted_edges/line_edges.csv` stores the edges and weights to create a weighted, line graph.
-- JSON files under `data/baseline` store the results for a given algorithm on a given graph type.
+- JSON files under `data/baseline` store the baseline results for a given algorithm on a given graph type.
-- for example `data/baseline/centrality/pagerank/Line_Directed.json` stores the results for pagerank on a directed line graph
+  - For example `data/baseline/centrality/pagerank/Line_Directed.json` stores the baseline results for pagerank on a directed line graph

 test: